devmrwor/react-hooks-props-basics/README.md

 ```

 You should see something new in the above code.
 Inside of `render()`'s return
 block, we have this funky syntax: `{this.props.articleText}`.
-Quite clearly not
+Clearly not
 HTML, this is instead React's special JSX syntax (more on JSX later).

-This line is telling React to place the variable `this.props.articleText` within
+This line is telling React to place the value that `this.props.articleText`
-the `<div>`.
-Ok, so where does `this.props.articleText` come from?
+represents within the `<div>`.
+Ok, so where does `this.props.articleText` come
+from?

 #### Passing Information